arve0/master/thesis_web.md

 The main concern with the last procedure was focus and a couple of scans confirmed the concern by having out of focus portions.
-The out of focus can be of several reasons, e.g.  inter specimen z-displacement or temperature changes moving the specimens in z-direction.
+The out of focus can be of several reasons, e.g.,  inter specimen z-displacement or temperature changes moving the specimens in z-direction.
 As the autofocus in LAS X runs before the scan, the only way to tackle temperature changes is by chopping up the scan in several chunks.
 As the goal was to reduce manual labor, doing this as a part of